 - Construction sites

-How a Charlotte premises liability lawyer can help
+How a Charlotte premises liability attorney can help

 If you or your family member has been injured or has died on someone else’s property, working with a premises liability attorney is essential.
 We will review the facts of your case, carefully apply North Carolina law and case precedent, and identify the best path forward in your case.

-Give the Charlotte premises liability lawyers from Johnson & Groninger PLLC a call at (704) 200-2009 or visit our site to schedule a consultation.
+Call the Charlotte personal injury lawyers from Johnson & Groninger PLLC at (704) 200-2009 or visit our site to schedule a consultation.